 In \citetalias{Diemer2014} the infalling term includes an offset corresponding to the average matter density, but this is not present in our fitting function because the tangential shear in eq.~\ref{eq:shear} is completely insensitive to it.

 In its general form, this model depends on a large number of parameters.
-In order to reduce its degrees of freedom we therefore choose to set strong priors on a few parameters.
+In order to reduce its degrees of freedom we, therefore, choose to set strong priors on a few parameters.
 As done in \cite{Baxter2017} and \cite{Chang2018} we do not fit both $\rho_0$ and $r_0$, but choose to fix one of them, as they are degenerate.
-We impose Gaussian priors $\log(0.2)\pm 0.1$, $\log(4)\pm0.2$ and $\log(8)\pm0.2$ on the logarithms of the exponents $\log\alpha, \log \beta$ and $\log \gamma$ respectively.
-The loose prior on the Einasto shape parameter $\alpha$ is motivated by dark matter only simulations and its $1\sigma$ interval covers the expected scatter due to the redshift and mass distribution of our sample \citep{Gao2008, Dutton2014a}, while for the exponents in the transition term the stringent priors are centered on the values suggested by \citetalias{Diemer2014}.
+We impose Gaussian priors $\log(0.2)\pm 0.1$, $\log(6)\pm0.2$ and $\log(4)\pm0.2$ on the logarithms of the exponents $\log\alpha, \log \beta$ and $\log \gamma$ respectively.
+The loose prior on the Einasto shape parameter $\alpha$ is motivated by dark matter only simulations and its $1\sigma$ interval covers the expected scatter due to the redshift and mass distribution of our sample \citep{Gao2008, Dutton2014a}, while for the exponents in the transition term the stringent priors are centred on the values suggested by \citetalias{Diemer2014}.
 We also set a Gaussian prior on the truncation radius $r_t$, $4\pm2$, based on the same results.
 The location of the median is based on the $r_{200m}$ inferred from our NFW fit and the selected standard deviation covers the expected range due to the mass distribution of our sample.
 Finally, based on previous measurements, we also set a minimum value of $1$ for the outer slope $s_e$ and a physically motivated minimum value of $0$ for the density parameters $\rho_s$ and $\rho_0$.

 A rescaling of the radial coordinate with an overdensity radius (e.g. $r_{200m}$) is often employed when fitting the profile described above.
-While the uncertainties on individual cluster profiles do not allow us to fully account for this effect when stacking, we still attempt to remove the redshift dependence of the average matter density of the Universe by using comoving coordinates.
+We also attempt to rescale our coordinates with either $r_{500c}$ or $r_{200m}$, but due to the uncertainties on the individual cluster profiles, no rescaling results in the splashback feature being constrained with higher precision.
+Despite this, we still attempt to remove the redshift dependence of the average matter density of the Universe by using comoving coordinates.